branneman/automated-functional-testing-bootstrap/readme.md

 # Automated Functional Testing bootstrap

 ## Features
+- Has a local endpoint, spawning and connecting to a Selenium Standalone
-- Has a local endpoint, spawning and connecting to a Selenium Grid
+- Has a docker endpoint, spawning and connecting to a Selenium Grid
 - Has a remote endpoint, connecting to BrowserStack Automate
 - Has implemented the Pageobject Pattern
 - Has Mocha configured, with 3 example tests